telerik/kendo-themes/packages/default/docs/index.md

 ## Preview

-To preview how this theme looks, use the theme chooser at the top-right corner of the page to apply apply the Default theme to any of the examples in this site.
+To preview the Default theme, use the theme chooser at the top-right corner of the page and apply the theme to any of the examples on this website.

 ## Suggested Links